Communities and evolution:

 1. Introduction slides

-General introduction (slides) to use in teaching.
+Hera are general introduction (+slides) to use in teaching.
 The introductory slides start by defining competition, which is an interaction between organisms in which both are harmed when trying to use the same resource.
 During the workshop participants are encouraged to discuss and think, what are the resources that species and individuals compete for and how it can affect the population dynamics, adaptations and evolution of the species.
 In the slides there are listed some of the resources that the organisms can compete for, and how niche overlapping can affect the interspecific competition.
 Going through these slides should last about 15 minutes.

 2. Resource competition